Millennials appear to be a puzzling collection.

-Millennials seem to confuse members of the Baby Boomers and Generation X because they possess a different motivation for the work they do and where they do it.
+Millennials seem to confuse Baby Boomers and Generation X members because they possess different motivations for their work and where they do it.

 Not a worse motivation — a different one.

 As the tail end of this age group is finally entering the workforce, it’s important to understand what makes these young people tick.